 If it has a lot of comments, people are interacting on this subject.
 This means people will most likely also interact with this on TikTok.

 So I decided to test this and searched for threads with music promotion.
 A thread came up about music promotion tips for introverts.
 So I decided to create a post about this on TikTok.
-And the comments blew up.
+And the comments followers and blew up.
 People really engaged and responded to the subject.
 It generated tons of shares and people even started stitching it, etc.

 4. If you’re experiencing an emotion or having thoughts on something, CREATE